 Sofia has its own airport and there are flights to get to Sofia from all parts of Europe.
-However the cheapest way to get to Sofia is through FlixBus.
+However, the cheapest way to get to Sofia is through FlixBus.
 I took an overnight (8 hours) journey into Sofia from Bucharest.
-The return bus tickets costed around 30 Euros.
+The return bus tickets cost around 30 Euros.

 Note: Passport and visa is checked at the border.
 So ensure to have a valid passport and visa to enter the country.

 There are many museums and landmarks that are in the city of Sofia.
 All of these are beautiful and a must visit.
 But since I had only 7 hours (only during day light) in the city, I decided to cover the below places:

 - Number 1 on the list must be Boyana Church.
 This church is absolutely brilliant.
 It has the architectural structures from 11th, 13th and 19th centuries in the same complex.
 The interiors of the church is mind blowing.
 It has two layers of murals on the walls of the 11th century part of the building – the murals that were painted in 11th century and then the layer on top of it which were painted in 13th century.
 I loved this place.

 There is an entrance ticket for the church 10 Lev.